ipfs/boxo/README.md

 No.  Not everything related to IPFS is intended to be in go-libipfs.
 View it as a starter toolbox (potentially among multiple).
 If you’d like to build an IPFS implementation with Go, here are some tools you might want that are maintained by a group that has long term commitments to the IPFS project.
 There are certainly repos that others maintainer that aren't included here (e.g., ipfs/go-car) which are still useful to IPFS implementations.
 It's expected and fine for new IPFS functionality to be developed that won't be part of go-libipfs.

+### Why is the code coverage so bad?

+The code coverage of this repo is not currently representative of the actual test coverage of this code.
+Much of the code in this repo is currently covered by integration tests in [Kubo](https://github.com/ipfs/kubo).
+We are in the process of moving those tests here, and as that continues the code coverage will significantly increase.

 ## Getting started
 See [examples](./examples/README.md).